Unspoken Heard

 The Unspoken Heard is the hip-hop collaborative of rapper Asheru and producer Blue Black.
 It is often referred to as Asheru & Blue Black of the Unspoken Heard.
 They began getting significant recognition in underground hip-hop around the turn of the millennium.
 Their sound is reminiscent of the New York "new school" sound of the early 1990s, particularly that of the Native Tongues Posse.

-Asheru's profile and popularity has increased due to his intro and outro theme music for the animated series The Boondocks on Adult Swim.
+Asheru's profile and popularity have increased due to his intro and outro theme music for the animated series The Boondocks on Adult Swim.